Skip to main content

 Another tech startup founder seems to have woken up one morning and decided what the internet needed was more nude pictures.

 A new company is selling AI-generated images of women naked for one dollar each.
-We’ll call it “Nonexistent Nudes” so as to not give them free advertising.
+We’ll call it “Nonexistent Nudes” to not give them free advertising.

 The company uses Generative Adversarial Networks (GAN) technology that is trained on a dataset—in this case, a collection of photographs of real-life nude women—so the algorithm can “learn” from the images and create new pictures.

-Technically, the women in these new images do not exist in the real world, but they look real.
+Technically, the women in these new images do not exist in the real world but look real.

 For now, the images are only of women nude from the waist up, appearing between 20-40 years old, and white.
-The co-founder said their plan is to add images of men despite there being little demand for male nudes and to make 3D models with the ability to create custom pictures and videos.
+The co-founder said they plan to add photos of men despite there being little demand for male nudes and to make 3D models with the ability to create custom pictures and videos.

 “I think this is probably the first chance that anyone in the world has ever had to buy AI-generated pornographic content, so in a sense, each customer gets to be a part of porn and AI history,” the co-founder said.

-And yet there are some things online that don’t need to exist, and create more problems than they set out to solve.
+And yet, some things online don’t need to exist and create more problems than they set out to solve.

 How did we get here?

-Virtual reality claims to offer a whole new world of opportunities but tends to be a gimmick at tech conferences, and yet it too has turned to the porn industry to legitimize the technology to the rest of society.
-Artificial intelligence is slightly different in that it is successfully used in many business situations and is now turning to the porn industry for a profit.
+Virtual reality claims to offer a whole new world of opportunities but tends to be a gimmick at tech conferences.
+Yet, it too has turned to the porn industry to legitimize the technology to the rest of society.
+The porn industry is now harnessing artificial intelligence, which is already prevalent in various business scenarios, for profit.

 So far, two well-known but problematic applications are sex dolls and deepfakes.

 Deepfakes paved the way for the Nonexistent Nudes to exist.
-The technology was first used to superimpose the face of a female celebrity onto a female porn performer’s body in an adult video.
+The technology initially superimposed a female celebrity’s face onto a porn performer’s body in an adult video.
 Deepfakes are now made of noncelebrity women and are considered a form of image-based sexual abuse.

 The results are realistic but incredibly damaging to the women involved, both to the woman inserted into a video, who feel a loss of control over their body’s image, and the porn performer whose work has been taken without their consent and weaponized against another woman.

-Related: What Exactly Is “Image-Based Abuse,” And Why Is It So Hurtful?
+Related: What Exactly is “Image-Based Sexual Abuse,” and Why is it So Hurtful?

-Manipulating a video is quite different from generating new and unique images, which is what brings us to Deep Nude.
+Manipulating a video differs from generating new and unique images, which brings us to Deep Nude.
 This was an app that used similar technology to Nonexistent Nudes to “undress” images of women.

 Store - Trafficking